hivsuper/My-Hot-Keys/README.md

 	</table>

 ## MySQL
-+	How to grant remote access of database?
++	How to grant remote access of database jiaoyan to dev?
 ```
 	GRANT ALL PRIVILEGES ON jiaoyan.* TO dev@'%' IDENTIFIED BY 'dev';
 	FLUSH PRIVILEGES;